 Leanne McCrate, RD, LD, CNSC

-Leanne McCrate, RD, LD, CNSC, is an award-winning dietitian based in Missouri.
-Her mission is to educate the public on sound, evidence-based nutrition.
+Leanne McCrate, aka Dear Dietitian, is an award-winning dietitian based in Missouri.
+Her mission is to educate the public on sound, scientifically-based nutrition.
 Do you have a nutrition question?
-Email her at DearDietitian411@gmail.com.
+Email her today at firstname.lastname@example.org.